Fall Foliage Map 2024: The Best Fall Camping Destinations

 13 sites · RVs, Tents36 acres · Robbinsville, NC

-We are open for fall camping.
-We’ve had no storm damage in our area and the roads in this area are open.
 Private property bordering Nantahala National Forest on Little Snowbird Creek in Robbinsville, NC.
 16mi from Lake Santeelah, about 10mi from the Cherohala Skyway.
 MUST HAVE 4X4 OR AWD VEHICLE TO ACCESS MOUTAINTOP CAMPSITES.
 Property damage fee of $100 for 2WD vehicles not adhering to rule.
 2WD vehicles must camp creekside, sites 1-6.
 NO AXES, HATCHETS, MACHETES ALLOWED ON THE PROPERTY.
 NO NAILS IN THE TREES TO HANG THINGS.
 It damages the tree and causes them to die.
+Keep pets on a leash, especially if they like to roam or have any aggressive behavior.
 Spacious camping lots, and great trout fishing along little snowbird creek which is on private property.
 Fishing privileges are actually written into property owners' deed on the purchase of land.
-Amazing views and relaxing sounds of the creek can be heard from anywhere on the property.
-Many Hiking trails are just a short drive from the property and please be respectful of others' property and no trespassing signs.
-It’s a kinda bumpy mountain road to get there but the secluded, peaceful and breathtaking views make this location a must-see and adventure.
+Views that can bring a tear to a glass eye and relaxing sounds of the creek can be heard from anywhere on the property.
+Hundreds of Hiking trails in the area, many just a short distance from the property.
+Please be respectful of others' property and no trespassing signs.
+It’s a kinda bumpy mountain road to get there but it’s also like driving through an enchanted forest.
+The secluded location, peaceful and breathtaking views make this place a must-see adventure.

 Pets